COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 Safe practise - an American introduction to safe practice.

 Safety - useful Fact Sheet from Cailean MacLeod. (.PDF).
 WaveLength magazine has some good safety articles.
+The RNLI produces some useful safety information for kayakers.

 Safety Kit - discussion